notional-finance/contracts-v2/certora/NOTES.md

 - Is there a way to combine invariants?
 - Is there a way to decompose what the calldataargs are in this code example? https://github.com/Certora/CertoraProverSupplementary/blob/master/Tutorials/Lesson1/Parametric.spec
+- Why not allow named parameters in ghosts?

 ```
 rule validityOfTotalFundsWithVars(method f) {